Geography – Graduate Diploma in Arts

 Geographers like to get out into the field to study the world as it really is.
 They use a variety of tools, including geospatial mapping technologies.

-Stage one of the BA Geography includes both human and physical geography:
+Stage 1 of the BA Geography includes human and environmental geography:

-- physical geography looks at how natural landscapes take shape and change.
+environmental geography looks at how natural landscapes are shaped and changed through natural and human processes.

 You will gain a solid foundation for understanding our world as the product of a combination of social and natural processes.
-More advanced courses expand on the themes established at stage one.
-You can specialise in human geography, or include more advanced geospatial and physical geography courses as well.
+More advanced courses expand on the themes established at Stage 1.
+You can specialise in human geography, or include more advanced geospatial and earth science courses as well.

 Travel opportunities

 Geography is a globally oriented discipline.
 You’ll learn about New Zealand and its place in the world.
-You'll study internationally significant topics like globalisation, urban change, climate change and geopolitics.
+You'll study internationally significant topics such as globalisation, urban change, climate change, and geopolitics.
 Our lecturers are deeply involved with the vibrant international geography community.
 You'll learn at the cutting edge, whether it’s the latest geospatial and mapping technologies, or the most recent thinking on how cities are changing in a digital world.

 Good student-teacher ratio